paulhibbitts/test-docsify-this/docs/README.md

 * [zoom-images](/?id=zoom-images)

 ##### browser-tab-title
-Set a custom title on Browser tab for your standalone pages with the optional **browser-tab-title** parameter, for example:
+Set a custom title on Browser tab for your Web pages with the optional **browser-tab-title** parameter, for example:
-https://docsify-this-test-v2.netlify.app/?basePath=https://raw.githubusercontent.com/paulhibbitts/demo-grav-open-matter-course-hub/master/pages/04.resources&homepage=page.md&browser-tab-title=Resources Please note to use titles with spaces they must be [encoded](https://meyerweb.com/eric/tools/dencoder/), so "My Page" would be "My%20Page".
+https://docsify-this-test-v2.netlify.app/?basePath=https://raw.githubusercontent.com/paulhibbitts/demo-grav-open-matter-course-hub/master/pages/04.resources&homepage=page.md&browser-tab-title=Resources Please note to use titles with spaces they must be [encoded](https://meyerWeb.com/eric/tools/dencoder/), so "My Page" would be "My%20Page".

 ##### edit-link
 Display a "Edit this Page" link (default location is bottom of page) with the optional **edit-link** parameter, for example: